*This post may contain affiliate links. Please read our disclosure policy for more info.

 But, when compared to standard travel trailers, the opposite is true.
 This is due to the extended raised section above the truck bed, maximizing space.

 For some travelers, the total rig length isn’t very important, but it will always affect things like driveability and maneuverability.

 Most campsites have size ranges, so this could also determine where you’re staying and how much it costs you.

 You can buy a standard travel trailer in just about any length imaginable.
-5th wheel travel trailers tend to be on the larger size, and finding smaller options may feel limited.
+Fifth wheels tend to be on the larger size, and finding smaller options may feel limited.

-BUT, if you’re deciding between a standard towed trailer or a small 5th wheel camper, you’ll likely end up paying more for the 5th wheel.
+But, if you’re deciding between a standard towed trailer or a small 5th wheel camper, you’ll likely end up paying more for the fifth wheel.

 Even small 5th wheel trailers are basically tiny, towable apartments.
 Many feature full-size appliances, even washers and dryers, and tons of space to spread out.
 The front, raised sections feel almost like a split-level home, and can help divide the space in an efficient, smart way.

-That being said, there are countless various layouts and floor plans for the small 5th wheel campers.
+That being said, there are countless various layouts and floor plans for the small fifth wheel campers.
 It can quickly feel overwhelming.